Growing up in Listuguj, a small Mi’gmaq community on the East Coast, Gina lived what was, in many senses, a simple childhood.

 “Ottawa just comes with a very open mind,” she says.
 “I think part of that has to do with the proud Indigenous culture that exists here, the community agencies that work together, and the events of reconciliation that are happening.”

-United Way Ottawa is proud to support programs that help LGBTQ+ children, youth and families on their path to pride.
-We advocate and support social justice initiatives within our city that support diversity, inclusion and belonging, while combating homophobia, transphobia, discrimination, and other issues that prevent LGBTQ+ people from reaching their full potential.
-Funds raised through #PathtoPride support our partners at Ten Oaks Project and Family Services Ottawa in their work to lift up our LGBTQ+ community.
+United Way East Ontario is proud to support programs that help LGBTQ+ children, youth and families on their path to pride.
+We advocate for and support social justice initiatives within our communities that strengthen diversity, inclusion and belonging, while combating homophobia, transphobia, discrimination, and other issues that prevent LGBTQ+ people from reaching their full potential.